AhaToken Price Reaches $0.0119 on Exchanges (AHT)

-AhaToken (CURRENCY:AHT) traded 5.3% lower against the US dollar during the 1 day period ending at 18:00 PM Eastern on January 7th.
-AhaToken has a market capitalization of $38.84 million and approximately $1.75 million worth of AhaToken was traded on exchanges in the last 24 hours.
-One AhaToken coin can currently be bought for about $0.0119 or 0.00000029 BTC on cryptocurrency exchanges.
-In the last week, AhaToken has traded down 4% against the US dollar.
+AhaToken (CURRENCY:AHT) traded up 8.6% against the dollar during the one day period ending at 10:00 AM ET on January 12th.
+One AhaToken coin can currently be purchased for approximately $0.0119 or 0.00000027 BTC on major exchanges.
+Over the last seven days, AhaToken has traded 13% lower against the dollar.
+AhaToken has a market cap of $39.07 million and approximately $3.26 million worth of AhaToken was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.